-Prerequisite: admission in the MHCA program

-Prerequisite or corequisite: MHCA 5003 Healthcare Systems Explores individual and group dynamics within the healthcare environment.
+Prerequisite: admission in the MHCA program Prerequisite or corequisite: MHCA 5003 Healthcare Systems Explores individual and group dynamics within the healthcare environment.
 Emphasizes leadership and management tools for dealing with diverse individuals and groups in complex organizational settings.
-Focuses on explaining, predicting, understanding, and influencing human behavior in organizations to help accomplish organizational goals.
+Focuses on explaining, predicting, understanding, and influencing human behavior in organizations

-MHCA 5033 3 CR (3 LEC) HEALTHCARE LAW AND ETHICS
+MHCA 5033 HEALTHCARE LAW AND ETHICS